-One strength of point of view (POV) is that you get to judge the world by your POV character's standards.
-They can assume incorrectly, have an unfair opinion, or just flat out be wrong.
-But sometimes ambiguity gets in there when you don't mean it to.
+One of the many strengths of point of view (POV) is that readers get to experience the story world through the eyes of your POV character.
+And characters can assume incorrectly, have an unfair opinion, or just flat out be wrong.

 Enter the word seemed.

-Bob seemed happy, but his smile never wavered.Seemed here suggests that Bob is faking being happy.
-The POV senses something that feels off to them, and they're not sure they can take what they see at face value.
-Bob seems happy, but they don't think he is happy.
+Bob seemed happy, but his smile never wavered.Seemed in this case implies that Bob is faking being happy.
+The POV character senses something feels off to them, and they're not sure they can take what they see at face value.
+Bob seems happy, but they don't think he is happy, because his smile doesn't look right to them.

 Compare that to:

 Bob seemed happy, laughing and joking with all the kids.The only thing in this sentence that hints that Bob may not actually be happy is the word seemed.
 If Bob really is happy, and his laughing and joking isn't an act, then it inadvertently misleads the reader.
-If he isn't happy, there's nothing to suggest why not, which makes the POV feel a little shifty.
+There's nothing to suggest why the character is making this assumption, which makes the POV character feel a little shifty.
 Are they hiding information from the reader?
 Did the reader miss something?
+Is the author telling readers something the POV doesn't know?

-When you use seemed, take a moment and consider if your POV really is assuming what they see, or if they actually believe see what they see.
+When you use the word seemed, take a moment and consider if your POV character really is assuming what they see, or if they actually believe what they see.

-Bob appeared strong, with broad shoulders and biceps the size of canned hams.Now, does Bob just have the appearance of a strong guy or is he really strong and the POV agrees with this statement?
-With appeared used in this fashion it's not clear.
-It's a judgment word that again suggests the assumption could be incorrect, yet someone with broad shoulders and big biceps probably is strong.
+Bob appeared strong, with broad shoulders and biceps the size of canned hams.Now, does Bob only have the appearance of a strong guy or is he really strong and the POV character agrees with this statement?
+It's not clear.
+Appeared is another judgment word that suggests the assumption could be incorrect, yet someone with broad shoulders and big biceps probably is strong.
+You don't need to say he "appeared strong" when you describe all the details that represent strength.

 Now try something like:

-He appeared to be the charter pilot, with a jaunty cap and leather bomber jacket.The details the POV describes could suggest he's a pilot or it could just be someone who dresses how the POV thinks a charter pilot would look.
-It's not clear that this person is the pilot, even though the POV thinks he might be.
+He appeared to be the charter pilot, with a jaunty cap and leather bomber jacket.These details suggest he could be the pilot or it could be someone who dresses how the POV character thinks a charter pilot would look.

-When you use appeared, make sure that what is being described actually does appear to look like it could be something besides what the POV assumes or guess it is.
+When you use appeared, make sure that what's being described actually does appear to look like something besides what the POV character assumes it is.
 If the description is dead on and can only be what it describes, perhaps cut the appeared.

-Jane cowered behind the car, hands gripping the shotgun.It's clear Jane is scared by the use of cowered.
-The POV doesn't need to hint that what they see isn't really what's going on.
+Jane cowered behind the car, her hands gripping the shotgun.It's clear Jane is scared by the use of "cowered" and "hands gripping."
+The POV character doesn't need to say she looked scared when they show the clues that say "scared."

-Looked is a great judgment word when making comparisons.
+But looked is a great judgment word when making comparisons and using the POV character to asses a situation.

-He looked like the kind of guy who would sell out his own mother for a cold beer.You could easily continue the description (and thus show what the POV thinks a guy like that would actually look like) or leave it up to the reader's imagination.
-But there's no ambiguity about what the POV's opinion is here.
+He looked like the kind of guy who would sell out his own mother for a cold beer.You could easily continue the description (and thus show what the POV character thinks a guy like that would actually look like) or leave it up to the reader's imagination.
+But there's no ambiguity about what the POV character's opinion is here.
+"This guy is bad news."

-When using looked, make sure you're not just introducing a description by saying you're about to describe something.
+When using the word looked, make sure you're not introducing a description by telling readers you're about to describe something.
 Is there a chance it's not really what it looks like?
 Then looked works.
-If it's clearly what it looks like, don't waste the words.
+If it's clearly what it looks like, drop the word looked.

-Unless the goal is to show what the POV character sees might not be what it appears, words like seemed, appeared, and looked, can actually change the tone or meaning of your sentence.
+Unless the goal is to show what the POV character sees might not be what it seems, appears, or looks like, using the words can actually change the tone or meaning of your sentence.
 It's not a bad idea to do a quick find to see if they're saying what you want them to say.

 How do you feel about ambiguous descriptions?
 Do your characters ever assume something is wrong when they don't really question it?
 Have you ever thought about how you use these words?